Reviews You Can Rely On

 Weight

 In this review, we consider weight from three different angles.
 To determine the “packed” weight, we weigh each stove with all of its accessories: stuff sacks or cases, accessory cups, and maintenance doodads.
 We also weigh each stove at its bare-bones “essential” weight.
 This weight excludes any stuff sacks, accessories, or canister supports.
 The BRS 3000T excelled in this metric, at an unreal 0.9-ounce trail weight and a tiny packed size.
-If you prefer a stove that is lightweight but also durable, the Optimus Crux Lite is a great option at 2.7 ounces.
+If you prefer a lightweight but durable stove, the Optimus Crux Lite is a great option at 2.7 ounces.
 At 3 ounces, the MSR PocketRocket Deluxe only tacks on an additional .3 ounces, but you get a high-performing and durable stove in a lightweight package.

-When comparing an integrated canister stove with a small canister stove, remember that your camping cookware should be included for the comparison.
+When comparing an integrated canister stove with a small canister stove, remember that your camping cookware should be included in the comparison.
 This is why we calculated the “trail” weight for each stove.
 Trail weight includes the weight of the burner, a pot, and a fuel canister.
 This way, you can compare the functional weight of each stove with fuel and a pot to eliminate some of the guesswork.
 For the small canister stoves, trail weight includes the “essential” weight of the stove, plus the weight of a 4-ounce fuel canister (7.35 ounces) and the average weight of the five most popular titanium pots (4.78 ounces).
 For the stoves that include an integrated pot, we added the weight of a small fuel canister to determine their “trail” weight.
-For the stoves that take liquid fuel, we weighed an 11-ounce MSR fuel bottle filled with white gas, which weighs 13.6 ounces, and added this to the combined weight of the stove and average titanium pot (4.78 ounces).
+For the stoves that take liquid fuel, we weighed an 11-ounce MSR fuel bottle filled with white gas, which weighs 13.6 ounces and added this to the combined weight of the stove and average titanium pot (4.78 ounces).

 Canister Weight